What’s So Great about Bonds?

 Bond Funds:

-After looking at several personal account statements recently, I’ve seen many bond funds that are down in value as much as 20% over the last five years.
+After looking at several personal account statements recently, I’ve seen many bond funds that are down in value by as much as 20% over the last five years.
 Interest payments are steady but combined with the loss in account value the total yield is miserably low.
 Safe assets are not necessarily the best choice when the value of those assets can fluctuate so dramatically.
 And we haven’t even seen rising interest rates yet.
-It’s certainly no place to be if you’re wanting or needing to start drawing money from a portfolio either because you may be force to realize those losses in account value.
+It’s certainly no place to be if you want or need to start drawing money from a portfolio either because you may be forced to realize those losses in account value.

 Income and RMDs: